NEWS

 - Added a function to set the thread count for

-operations based on recommended/optimal performance (in benchmarks) of a user-specified data.table
+data.table operations based on recommended/optimal performance (in benchmarks) of a user-specified data.table function.

 Improvements